nanopool/nanominer/README.md

 ### coin
 Optional parameter.
 This chooses the default coin for the pool.
 The default pool is [nanopool.org](https://nanopool.org/).
-The coin parameter accepts one of the following values: ETH (or Ethereum), ETC (or Ethereum Classic), RVN (or Raven), CFX (or Conflux), QKC (or QuarkChain), UBQ (or Ubiq), XMR (or Monero), VRSC (or Verus), ERG (or Ergo), VTC (or Vertcoin), FIRO, ZIL (or Zilliqa).
+The coin parameter accepts one of the following values: ETHW (or EthereumPOW), ETC (or Ethereum Classic), RVN (or Raven), CFX (or Conflux), QKC (or QuarkChain), UBQ (or Ubiq), XMR (or Monero), VRSC (or Verus), ERG (or Ergo), VTC (or Vertcoin), FIRO, ZIL (or Zilliqa).
 When a coin is specified and equals one of the values mentioned above, **nanominer** automatically tries to determine the pool necessary for it to function if none have been provided in a separate parameter.
 If a coin is specified but **nanominer** cannot recognize it, then the name of the coin is used only for logging.
 If a coin is not specified, **nanominer** will use the default coin for the corresponding algorithm.
-Moreover, if [nanopool.org](https://nanopool.org/) is specified in the configuration file for Ethereum, Ethereum Classic, Ergo or Monero, **nanominer** will determine the coin from the pool's settings.
+Moreover, if [nanopool.org](https://nanopool.org/) is specified in the configuration file for Ethereum Classic, EthereumPOW, Ergo or Monero, **nanominer** will determine the coin from the pool's settings.

-*Important*: when using **nanominer** to mine Ethereum Classic on the default pool, it is necessary to define the coin (coin=ETC).
+*Important*: when using **nanominer** to mine EthereumPOW on the default pool, it is necessary to define the coin (coin=ETHW).
 In that case the pools will be determined automatically.

 If the pools are clearly defined with the aid of the _pool1, pool2, ..._, parameters, then **nanominer** will function according to the tasks it receives from those pools.
 ### rigName